-Beginning with the year 1909 a certificate of graduation will be given to those students who have satisfactorily completed the course of study prescribed by the Academy for entrance to College without conditions.
+A certificate of graduation will be given to those students who have satisfactorily completed the course of study prescribed by the Academy for entrance to College without conditions.
 In awarding this certificate attendance and conduct will be taken into account as well as scholarship; a record for regular attendance to all duties will be considered.
 All class work must be above passing grade.